snubwoody/agape-rs/README.md

 For an on-hover, we keep all the bounds of the widgets in a hash map, then each frame we check if the mouse position is one of the widgets then we call the function.

+Okay we have a `kind-of` working library now, not very usefull but still it works.
+So I think now I can start planning things and stop wondering about different things randomly.

+## Projects

+### Layout system revamp